apache/camel/MIGRATION.md

 #### Generic Classes

 The class `JNDIContext` has been moved from `org.apache.camel.util.jndi.JNDIContext` in the camel-core JAR to `org.apache.camel.support.jndi.JNDIContext` and moved to the `camel-support` JAR.

+#### Languages

+The simple language `property` function was deprecated in Camel 2.x and has been removed.
+Use `exchangeProperty` as function name.

+The terser language has been renamed from terser to hl7terser.

 #### Helpers